Jury weighs murder charges against Philadelphia abortion doctor

 The defense lawyer said Mongar was given guideline amounts of the drug Demerol as anesthesia during the abortion, as had hundreds of other women at the clinic.

-Gosnell, who has been in jail since his January 2011 arrest, is on trial with Eileen O'Neill, a medical school graduate accused of billing patients and insurance companies for clinic services as if she were a licensed doctor.
+Gosnell, who has been in jail since his January 2011 arrest, is on trial with Eileen O'Neill, a medical graduate student accused of billing patients and insurance companies as if she had been a licensed doctor.

 Eight other defendants have pleaded guilty to a variety of charges and are awaiting sentencing.
 They include Gosnell's wife Pearl, a cosmetologist who helped perform abortions.

-(Additional reporting by Atossa Araxia Abrahamian; Editing by Ellen Wulfhorst, Doina Chiacu and Dan Grebler)
+(Additional reporting by Atossa Araxia Abrahamian; Editing by Ellen Wulfhorst and Doina Chiacu)